Treasure Box (T-ara album): Overview

-The album's first singles "Sexy Love" and "Bunny Style" had their own showcase tours preparing for the main album tour.
-T-ara held a 2-Day concert prior to the album's release and preparing for their upcoming tour.

-T-ara Japan Tour 2013: Treasure Box (stylized as T-ARA JAPAN TOUR 2013 ～Treasure Box～) was the group's second Japan nationwide concert tour, held in support of the album.
-The tour began on September 4, 2013, at Fukuoka Sun Palace, Japan and ended on September 27 at the Nippon Budokan in Tokyo, Japan.
+The T-ara Japan Tour 2013: Treasure Box was the group's second Japan nationwide concert tour, held in support of the album.
+T-ara held a two-day concert prior to the album's release on July 12–13 at the Nippon Budokan, whilst preparing for their upcoming tour.
+The tour officially began on September 4, 2013, at Fukuoka Sun Palace, Japan and ended on September 27 at the Nippon Budokan in Tokyo, Japan.